 He was educated as a member of the Corps de Cadets at West Point.
 (14) The curriculum of West Point centered around engineering prior to the Civil War, which may have attributed to his knowledge of engineering and interest in Emperor Hadrian.
 (25) Upon graduating from West Point as a cavalry lieutenant, he met Tom Carey, the scout on his first command.
-(204) During the Civil War, he saw action at Shiloh, Bull Run, Chancellorsville* and the Battle of Antioch.** He served under Colonel Abner Doubleday (which indicates he was a member of the Union soldier).
+(204) During the Civil War, it is specifically mentioned that he saw action at Shiloh, Bull Run, Chancellorsville* and the Battle of Antioch.** He served under Colonel Abner Doubleday (which indicates he was a Union soldier).
 (121) Abner Doubleday is attributed by some as having invented the game of baseball, a fact disputed by others.
 Doubleday sought to raise his soldiers’ morale by having them play baseball during the Civil War and the young lieutenant may have been involved in those games.
 This may have contributed to his interest in baseball and attendance at the game where William Arthur “Candy” Cummings threw “the first” curve ball in “1876.”***

 He also served under General Crommer, whose life he saved “with a rather loose interpretation of orders.”
 Despite the results, General Crommer had him court martialed for that action (86).
 By this time in his career, he was accomplished enough in his understanding of military law to successfully handle his own defense and turn the tables on General Crommer, who was himself then cashiered from the army.
 This interest in the law appears to have expanded into criminal and public law, the knowledge of which served him well in a number of his adventures.
 It may have been because of this experience that Paladin believes that every man should have his day in court.